jeline0110/GT-HAD/README.md

-# GT-AD
+# GT-HAD

-This is an official implementation of GT-AD: Gated Transformer for Hyperspectral Anomaly Detection.
+This is an official implementation of GT-HAD: Gated Transformer for Hyperspectral Anomaly Detection.

-Framework of GT-AD:
+Framework of GT-HAD:

 <img src="framework.png" width=600 height=375>

 ## 1. Comparison Methods:

-In addition to GT-AD, this repo includes the implementation of the following anomaly detection methods.
+In addition to GT-HAD, this repo includes the implementation of the following anomaly detection methods.
 DNN-based methods (Auto-AD, LREN) are available in `GT-AD/dnnmethods`, and non-DNN methods (RX, KIFD, 2S-GLRT, CRD, GTVLRR, PCA-TLRSR) are available in `GT-AD/non-dnnmethods`.

 <details open>
 <summary><b>Supported Algorithms:</b></summary>